StellarFw/stellar-framework.com/src/guide/actions.md

 ## Parameter Conversions

 To remove the need for developers to manually convert input parameters to their required type, Stellar provides a way to convert them automatically before performing the action.
-The `convertTo` property can be a string with the values (`string`, `integer` or `float`) or a function (`(api, value)`).
+The `format` property can be a string with the values (`string`, `integer` or `float`) or a function (`(api, value)`).

 ### Example